buildpacks/rfcs/text/0000-stack-buildpacks.md

 * The app image itself (store the stack buildpacks and builder binary alongside the application itself)

 Then, the rebase operation can be performed as normal, while including the stackpack layers as part of the stack.
 This will be made possible by including the stackpack in the run-image, but because the stackpack detect phase is not run, the operation does not need access to the application source.

-## Extending the Run Image

-We will introduce a new phase to the lifecycle to support extending the run-image with stack buildpacks.
-The _extend_ phase will be responsible for running stack buildpacks on the run-image, and creating layers that will be applied to the app image.

 ## Example: Apt Buildpack